 “Like father, like daughter.”
 He chuckled to himself.
 “Well, then.
 He should be in the library.”
 The priest opened the door lazedly, motioning us to follow.

-She bent down to talk to me.
+Victoria bent down to talk to me.
 “Want to go visit the courtyard?
 I heard they got some new pretty flowers!”

-“I wonder if we could take some home with us”, she studied the peonies, “don’t you think it would spruce up our home, Esther?”
+“I wonder if we could take some home with us,” she studied the peonies, “don’t you think it would spruce up our home, Esther?”

-All I could do was nod, a golden circle had appeared before my mouth.
+All I could do was nod as a golden circle had appeared before my mouth.
 I hated flowers.
 I couldn’t care less about them.
 They cost too much and their fragrant smell made me feel sick.
 I had seen enough of them already.
 Maybe I should ask the priest if he knew something about this annoying thing.

 We sat on a bench after my mother was done with her flower-gazing.
 The gray church stood like a castle in the courtyard.

+She furrowed her brows.
 “What are you talking about sweetie?”

-She furrowed her brows.
+I scratched my nail.
 “Isn’t that why we are at the church?
 To ask for a cure?”

 “Well…” She took a moment to say the next words.
-“You know we will always love you, right?”
+“You know we will always love you, right?
 We just felt that you may be a bit frustrated not knowing all the things your father and I are talking about.”

 “Esther!”
 Someone shouted my name.
-“Let’s play!”
+“Let’s go and play!”
 It was Karrie, wearing a dress this time.
 Her pale shoulders peeked above her dress.
 I got permission to play for a bit and went over to where Karrie was waving.

+She looked at me funny.
 “Are you still getting hugs at your age?”

 “What’s wrong with that?
 I like them.”